Gaurav0/Universal-LPC-Spritesheet-Character-Generator/README.md

 Try it out at [gaurav.munjal.us] (http://gaurav.munjal.us/Universal-LPC-Spritesheet-Character-Generator).

+The project you are looking now is an expansion on the above mentioned projects.
+I try to include all LPC created art up to now.

 ### Run

 To run this project, just clone the repo and open ``index.html`` in your browser of choice.